vikas-srivastava/apna-shop-next-js/.kilocode/rules/memory-bank/architecture.md

 ## Overview

-This is a Next.js 15 eCommerce frontend application with atomic design architecture, integrated with Foundry eCommerce API through a centralized service layer.
+This is a Next.js 15 eCommerce frontend application with atomic design architecture, integrated with Apna Shop APIs through a centralized service layer.

 ## Source Code Structure